-- Ensure alignment of individual goals and objectives with that of the organisation and to coordinate efforts in order to achieve those goals. - Understand what is expected from the incumbents, by when it is expected and to what standard is expected - Understand the incumbent's key areas of accountability. - Determine whether or not performance objectives are being met. - Make qualified decisions within the incumbents level of competencies - Avail the incumbents of learning and development opportunities to competently meet their performance targets.
+- Ensure alignment of individual goals and objectives with that of the organisation and to coordinate efforts in order to achieve those goals. - Understand what is expected from the incumbents, by when it is expected and to what standard is expected - Understand the incumbent's key areas of accountability. - betermine whether performance objectives are being met. - Make qualified decisions within the incumbents level of competencies - Avail the incumbents of learning and development opportunities to competently meet their performance targets.